easybuilders/easybuild/docs/Progress_bars.rst

 The progress bars shown by EasyBuild are *dynamic*: they are only visible when they are relevant.

+Note that for most progress bars the amount of progress made is assumed to be linear across the whole process, even though it is typically not.
+Some installation steps take significantly longer than others, and some easyconfigs may install in a couple minutes while others take much longer, but it is very difficult to get a good estimate on how much time will be needed.
+The download progress bar is an exception here (as long as the size of the file to download could be determined first).

 .. _progress_bars_types:

 Types of progress bars